David Douglas, 12th Marquess of Queensberry: Career

-He served in the Royal Horse Guards.
+Douglas served in the Royal Horse Guards.
 In the 1950s he worked in the pottery industry.
 He was Professor of Ceramics at the Royal College of Art from 1959 to 1983.
-He belongs to the Crafts Council, was President of the Design and Industries Association from 1976 to 1978, is a Fellow of the Chartered Society of Designers (and recipient of the Minerva Medal, the Society's highest award), and was Senior Fellow of the Royal College of Art from 1990, and Professor of Ceramics there.
+He belonged to the Crafts Council, was President of the Design and Industries Association from 1976 to 1978, was a Fellow of the Chartered Society of Designers (and recipient of the Minerva Medal, the Society's highest award), and was Senior Fellow of the Royal College of Art from 1990, and Professor of Ceramics there.

 Membership of House of Lords

 When Queensberry succeeded to his peerages in 1954, he didn't become a member of the House of Lords, the upper house of the Parliament of the United Kingdom, because he was a Peer of Scotland but he became it after the Peerage Act 1963 when all Scottish Peers were given seats in the House.
 This right was lost under the House of Lords Act 1999 which as from November 1999 reduced the number of hereditary peers with seats in the Lords from several hundred to only ninety-two, most elected from the peers' own ranks.